finding-rachit/Blarticle_Blog_Articles/README.md

-# BlogPage_Flask
+# Blarticle_Blog_Articles
-A Blog page made with Flask as the framework, Bootstrap for styling, and MySql for database
+A platfrom to publish articles.
+Made with Flask and Bootstrap as the framework, and uses MySQL for database.